Experience an Ignatian-style retreat from the comfort of your own home!

-We are pleased to offer our Ignatian Spiritual Exercises with Spiritual Direction in an on-line format.
+We are pleased to offer our Ignatian Spiritual Exercises in an on-line format.
 While unconventional, we whole-heartedly believe that a virtual retreat is better than no retreat at all.
 With that said, we want to make this process as simple as possible for you.

 Please note: All times are Eastern Daylight Time.